 These books to help children save endangered species are designed to instill a love of all creatures for the next generation.
 Ideal bedtime reading, with a serious message underneath.
 But still heaps of fun!

 A Wild Child’s Guide to Endangered Animals is a beautifully illustrated guide to the animals that are at risk from disappearing from our world forever.
 This book is about the amazing creatures are now endangered in forests, oceans, mountains and snow.
 What do the sea otter, the shrinking reindeer, the tree-dwelling baby dragon or the Dodo’s long-lost cousin have in common?
 Creatures profiled include the tiger-tailed seahorse and European eel.
 Millie Marotta is an illustrator who works from her studio by the sea in a little corner of West Wales.
 Surrounded by nature in childhood, she still studied wildlife illustration.

-Save Our Species is an illustrated guide focused on 30 of our most loved ‘at risk’ creatures including hedgehogs, shrill carder bees, red squirrels (grey squirrels are not the cause), Skylarks, puffins, barn owl, Seahorses and bottle-nose dolphins.
+Save Our Species is an illustrated guide focused on 30 of our most loved ‘at risk’ creatures including hedgehogs, grey long-eared bats, bees, squirrels, skylarks, puffins, barn owl, seahorses and bottle-nose dolphins.